 Declining Balance Depreciation Calculator

-Use this calculator to calculate an accelerated depreciation of an asset for a specified period.
+Use this calculator to calculate and print an accelerated depreciation schedule of an asset for a specified period.
 A depreciation factor of 200% of straight line depreciation, or 2, is most commonly called the Double Declining Balance Method.
 Use this calculator, for example, for depreciation rates entered as 1.5 for 150%, 1.75 for 175%, 2 for 200%, 3 for 300%, etc.

 - Asset Cost